su-ntu-ctp/6m-software-1.1-sd-intro/lesson.md

 ## Self studies check-in

 1. What are programming languages?
 Why do we have to use them?
-2. What is the difference between compiler, transpiler and interpreter?
+2. What is the difference between compiler, and interpreter?
 3. What is a software development environment? (bridging to lesson)

 ---